 All pineapple pieces should be free of skin and soft to the touch.
 The core and skin of pineapple aren’t good for your hamster.
 The sharp ridges of the skin can puncture their cheek pouch and therefore, should never be offered to them.
 Only offer the fleshy parts of the fruit in bite-sized bits.

 We humans can enjoy pineapple whether it’s canned, fresh, dried, or frozen, but what about hamsters?
 When it comes to your pet hamster, fresh is always best.

 Most hamsters will enjoy the sweet, juicy goodness of pineapple.
 But that doesn’t mean all of them will.
 If you find that they leave the fruit untouched, you might have to move on to find tastier treats.

 Next time you’re ready to give your hamster the royal treatment, pineapple is a perfectly safe and tasty treat.
-Just remember, give a fleshy piece no bigger than your hamster’s paw.
-Because of sugar content, you shouldn’t offer this fruit more than once a week.
-Chubby hamsters might be cute, but obesity is unhealthy for them.
+Just remember to only give a fleshy piece around 1 x 1 cm in size.
+Due to the sugar content, you shouldn’t offer this fruit to your hamster frequently.
+Chubby hamsters might appear cute, but obesity is unhealthy for them.

 - Can Hamsters Eat Bell Peppers?
 What You Need to Know!

 - Can Hamsters Eat Green Beans?
 What You Need to Know!

 - Can Hamsters Eat Hay?
 What You Should Know!